 Boosting Immunity: Chamomile tea is often touted as a strategy for preventing and treating colds, but there is a lack of evidence.
 It’s also said to relieve a sore throat.

-Improves Skin Health: Applying chamomile to the skin through cosmetics such as lotions, eye creams, and soaps are said to have a moisturizing effect and reduce skin irritation.
+Improves Skin Health: Applying chamomile to the skin through cosmetics such as lotions, eye creams, and soaps is said to have a moisturizing effect and reduce skin irritation.

 Prevention of bone loss: It is also argued that chamomile tea may play a role in preventing bone loss that leads to conditions like osteoporosis.
 But the evidence for this is weak